KessenP/explorae/README.md

 - What they measure:
   - ipSAE: an interface-centric transform of AlphaFold Predicted Aligned Error (PAE).
 It uses a PTM‑like transform to convert PAE values into a 0–1 confidence per residue pair and aggregates them to give an interface confidence score.
   - pDockQ2: a data‑driven interface correctness score combining local confidence (pLDDT) and transformed PAE; mapped through an empirically fitted logistic function.
-  - ipTM: an interface TM‑score proxy derived from PAE using the ptm transformation used by ipSAE/pTM proxies.
-  - pTM: AlphaFold’s predicted TM (global confidence) as produced by the AlphaFold pipeline.
 - Statistical/physical/confidence-based:
   - ipSAE: confidence‑based (derived from predicted errors, empirical transform).

   ---

   ## Table des métriques (rapide)